cececodes1/library-management-system/README.md

 Authors
 Sierra Michel

-Acknowledgments
-[List any acknowledgments or credits you'd like to give] Version History v1.0: Initial release

 Contributing
 Contributions to the Library Management System are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.